chupachups84/instahub/README.md

 InstaHub

 ## Description
-InstaHub is a platform for viewing and sharing content, similar to Pinterest.
+InstaHub is a platform for viewing and sharing content, similar to Instagram.
 Users can upload, view, rate and comment on photos, as well as follow other users' accounts.

 ## Contributing